-- If you continue to be concerned that your child is not making progress, you may speak to the Special Education Needs/Disabilities Coordinator (SENCo). - The school SEN Governor can also be contacted for support
+- If you continue to be concerned that your child is not making progress, you may speak to the Special Education Needs/Disabilities Coordinator (SENCo). - The Head and then the SEN Governor can also be contacted for support

-4. How will the school let me know if they have any concerns about my child's learning in school?
+How will the school let me know if they have any concerns about my child's learning in school?